-Acknowledging the pressures on shelter providers to maintain basic services and support higher numbers of residents in a new environment, the Housing Commission in partnership with the RTFH, implemented a Housing Navigation Team (HNT) on-site at OSTH, led by the Housing Commission's Homeless Housing Innovations Division staff in partnership with City and community partners.
-The HNT is focused on identifying the most appropriate exit strategy for shelter clients by facilitating daily case conferencing sessions with shelter case managers, housing resource providers and community partners.
+Acknowledging the pressures on shelter providers to maintain basic services and support higher numbers of residents in a new environment, the Housing Commission in partnership with the RTFH, implemented a Housing Navigation Team (HNT) on-site at the Convention Center, led by the Housing Commission's Homeless Housing Innovations Division staff in cooperation with City and community partners.
+The HNT is also providing housing navigation services to households at the City's Interim Housing Program operated by FJV, Connections Interim Housing Program operated by People Assisting the Homeless (PATH), and families formerly located at Golden Hall who are now residing in hotel/motel rooms and receiving case management services from FJV.

+The HNT is focused on identifying the most appropriate housing solution for shelter clients by facilitating daily case conferencing sessions with shelter case managers, housing resource providers, and community partners.
 The HNT is working closely with RTFH to identify resources available through the Coordinated Entry System (CES), such as Rapid Rehousing (RRH) and Permanent Supportive Housing (PSH).
-The HNT is also working closely with the U.S. Department of Veterans Affairs to identify appropriate resources for veterans, such as Veterans Affairs Supportive Housing (VASH) vouchers and Supportive Services for Veterans Families, and is assisting clients in completing applications.

-Additionally, the HNT is working with the County of San Diego to appropriately identify clients who may be eligible for Project One for All (POFA), a program that provides housing and wraparound services to individuals experiencing homelessness with serious mental illness.
+The HNT is also working closely with the U.S. Department of Veterans Affairs to identify appropriate resources for veterans, such as Veterans Affairs Supportive Housing (VASH) vouchers and Supportive Services for Veterans Families (SSVF), and is assisting clients in completing applications.
+Additionally, the HNT is working with the County of San Diego to appropriately identify clients who may be eligible for Project One for All (POFA), a program providing housing and wraparound services to individuals with serious mental illness who are experiencing homelessness.
 The team is also assisting eligible POFA clients with voucher applications.
 Additionally, with the valuable support of City librarians, the HNT is providing income development services for clients at Convention Center computer labs.
-On May 31, 2020, 215 active shelter clients had referrals for CES resources under review by housing resource providers, and 90 active shelter clients were enrolled in a housing resource.
-This is a 498 percent increase compared to the number of clients who had a CES pending referral or enrollment at shelter entry.
-Twenty-seven clients exited the Convention Center in May 2020 with a housing resource.